dev-bootcamp-2019/final-project-ethyla/README.md

 Because there seems to be a bug in relation to using vyper with truffle, please first delete the truffle/build folder.
 Everything here is done using truffle develop.
 But using ganache should be fine.
+This project uses truffle 5.0.2

 #### Vyper
 Also you will need vyper for almost everything contract related.
+This project uses version: 0.1.0b6
 Follow the instructions on [https://vyper.readthedocs.io/en/latest/installing-vyper.html](https://vyper.readthedocs.io/en/latest/installing-vyper.html)

 #### Test